top of page

 SOPANAM

-With the support from India Foundation for the Arts, Brhaddhvani in collaboration with Dharani – a school of performing arts in Kochi – documented the temple music of Kerala called Sopanam.
-The Sopanam tradition is older longer than Carnatic music, but the former is now almost extinct.
-It is only performed in a few temples and as an accompaniment to the Indian classical dance form Kathakali.
-The focus of the project was on identification, documentation and notation of the ragas and talas in Sopanam music and hereby make it more accessible to people, in particular musicians and dancers.
+With the support from India Foundation for the Arts, Brhaddhvani collaborated with Dharani, a school of performing arts in Kochi, to undertake the documentation of Sopanam, the traditional temple music of Kerala.
+This unique musical tradition predates Carnatic music, yet it is now almost extinct.
+Presently, Sopanam is only performed in select temples and as an accompaniment to the Indian classical dance form known as Kathakali.

-As a result of the project, Sopanam music has become more accessible than it would have been otherwise.
-The music tradition is now documented on 5 DV tapes, 75 audio tapes, 5 mini discs and 1 VHS tape and over 100 slides and almost 500 photographs.
+As a culmination of these efforts, Sopanam music has become considerably more accessible than it would have been otherwise.
+The musical tradition has been comprehensively documented, resulting in the creation of 5 DV tapes, 75 audio tapes, 5 mini discs, 1 VHS tape, over 100 slides, and almost 500 photographs—a testament to the preservation and safeguarding of this cultural treasure.

 Sopanam